wvlet/airframe/docs/airframe-di.md

 This will build an instance of A from the design, and return the result.

 Session manages the life cycle of your objects and holds instances of singletons.
-These instances can be discarded after `session.shutdown` is called:
+The generated instances can be discarded after `session.shutdown` is called:

 ```scala
 // Start a session